sebastiantramontana/Vitraux/docs/reference-manual.md

 	So, the following `MapValue` would be valid for Vitraux although no one would do that: `MapValue<TValue>(pet => Int32.Parse(pet.DateOfBirth.ToString("yyyy")) + 2000)`
 - `.ToElements.ById(string)` or `.ByQuery(string)` selects target element(s).
 - `.ToContent` sets `textContent` via the built-in JS call.
-- `.ToHtml` sets `innerHTML`: Injected html is a user responsability.
+- `.ToHtml` sets `innerHTML`: Injected HTML is the user’s responsibility.
 - `.ToAttribute(string attribute)` sets/toggles the given attribute:
   - If the mapped value is boolean: `true` adds the attribute (presence-based), `false` removes it.
 Ideal for boolean attributes like `disabled`, `checked`, `hidden`.
   - Otherwise: sets the attribute to the stringified value, e.g., `href`, `src`, `data-*`.